audiomnia/audiomnia/README.md

 of data in ./scrapers/scrapers/.scrapy.
 This will make your development much easier and your scraping much more polite.

+### Tests

+UI Tests using Mocha + Puppeteer are in the test/ folder.

 ## License

 [GPL-3.0](./LICENSE.md) © 2020 Audiomnia